-Using the geodesic equations Eqs.~\eqref{tphidot} and \eqref{rthetadot}, one can rewrite Eq.~\eqref{alphabetadef} in terms of the constants of motion $(\xi,\eta)$ and the inclination angle $\theta_0$ in the following expressions:\footnote{The expressions \eqref{alphabeta} can also be obtained using the tetrad formalism \cite{1973ApJ...183..237C}, by which one can define a generalized version of the celestial coordinates for arbitrary observers \cite{Frost:2024gza}.}
+Using the geodesic equations Eqs.~\eqref{tphidot} and \eqref{rthetadot}, one can rewrite Eq.~\eqref{alphabetadef} in terms of the constants of motion $(\xi,\eta)$ and the inclination angle $\theta_0$ in the following expressions:\footnote{The expressions \eqref{alphabeta} can also be obtained using the tetrad formalism \cite{1973ApJ...183..237C}, by which one can define a generalized version of the celestial coordinates for observers at finite radius coordinates, see, e.g., Ref.~\cite{Frost:2024pxa}.}

 To summarize, the procedure of finding the shadow critical curve is as follows.
 The celestial coordinates $(\alpha,\beta)$ are given in terms of the radii of spherical photon orbits $r_p$ through Eqs.~\eqref{xirp}, \eqref{etarp} and \eqref{alphabeta}.
 When the black hole is spinning, there are several spherical photon orbits, each with a different $r_p$.
 The orbits with different radii contribute to different points $(\alpha,\beta)$ on the image plane.
 We then identify the range of $r_p$ for which $a\, d\xi(r_p)/dr_p < 0$ is satisfied (see Eq.~\eqref{rpplp}).
 This determines the whole allowed $(\alpha, \beta)$ through Eq.~\eqref{alphabeta}, which form the shadow image of the unstable spherical photon orbits.
 When $a=0$, Eqs.~\eqref{xirp} and \eqref{etarp} are no longer valid.
 We have to use Eq.~\eqref{critical} to find the spherical photon orbits.
 In this case, the collection of spherical photon orbits reduces to circular orbits with different tilt angles.
 These circular orbits have the same radius and share the same value of $\eta+\xi^2$.
 The celestial coordinates $(\alpha,\beta)$ given in Eq.~\eqref{alphabeta} satisfy $\alpha^2+\beta^2=\eta+\xi^2$, and the critical curve on the image plane appears as a circle, independent of the inclination angle $\theta_0$.